Hawaiian Pineapple Coleslaw with Marshmallows – Easy Summer Side

-A bowl of coleslaw made with pineapple and marshmallows.
+A bowl of pineapple coleslaw and salad tongs behind it.

 Pineapple Coleslaw Recipe Ingredients

 In this recipe, most people like using green cabbage, also known as cannonball cabbage.
-However, you can make Hawaiian Coleslaw with savoy or Napa cabbage if you prefer.
-It’s best to avoid red cabbage as it can be bitter and turn other ingredients red.
+However, you can make Hawaiian Coleslaw with savoy or Napa cabbage.
+It’s best to avoid purple cabbage as it can be bitter and turn other ingredients red.

 How To Make Coleslaw with Pineapple